Rhea Seehorn as 'Carol' in Pluribus

 It’s not often we see a manga about the ins-and-outs of wine collectors turned into a TV series, but here we are.
 Drops of God takes us into the dramatic world of Issei Tomine and Camille Léger—protege and daughter of the deceased wine collector Alexandre Léger, respectively—as they fight for control of his massive and incredibly valuable collection.

-To ‘win’ this battle, and earn what each see as their inheritance, the pair must face off in a series of challenges to prove how much each knows about wine: and, in the process, Drops of God lifts the veil on the arcane art of wine appreciation.
+To ‘win’ this battle, and earn what each sees as their inheritance, the pair must face off in a series of challenges to prove how much each knows about wine, and, in the process, Drops of God lifts the veil on the arcane art of wine appreciation.

 Don’t know your pinot noir from your pinot gris?
 Don’t worry about it.
 The show doesn’t need you to be an expert, as long as you’re willing to go along for the ride.
-It’s an incredibly satisfying show to watch at times, and is probably best viewed with a good drop on hand.
+It’s an incredibly satisfying show to watch at times, and is probably best viewed with a good drop of something to hand.
+A second season is set to drop in early 2026, so get in quick!

 IMDB rating: 8.1